 Striving for Holiness

 It has often been said that the Christian life is a journey, and there is certainly truth in that.
-It begins at a point in time when one comes to saving faith in Christ Jesus (although some people cannot tell when that was, nor is it necessary), but then continues as one, like the grain of mustard seed, grows in the grace of the Lord.
+It begins at a point in time when one comes to saving faith in Christ Jesus (although some people cannot tell when that was, nor is it necessary), but then continues like a grain of mustard seed growing in the grace of the Lord.
 Here, we have four short passages that have the theme of holiness about them.

 First, our Lord warns us to remain diligent in our struggle against the flesh.
 Let us say that a believer finally, through the work of the Holy Spirit, of course, gets the upper hand on some besetting sin.
 The temptation goes away, and so he thinks that he has finally got that one under his belt.
 So what does he do?
 He lets his guard down.
 Before he knows what has happened, he is ensnared again and is in deeper than he was before.
 We must never consider ourselves as having conquered sin, even one we haven’t committed for a long time.
 The human heart is desperately wicked (Jeremiah 17:9) and completely untrustworthy.
 An alcoholic will tell you he is an alcoholic even if he hasn’t had a drop in thirty years.
 That is wise.
 On this side of eternity, we are still sinners.
 Remain vigilant, for our Adversary is always on the prowl (1 Peter 5:8).